ahafizk/ahafizk.github.io/_pages/about.md

 Before joining KSU, I was a scientist at the Artificial Intelligence Lab at Philips Research North America in Cambridge, MA, where I worked on applied AI solutions for healthcare technologies.
 I earned my Ph.D. in Information Systems from the University of Maryland, Baltimore County (UMBC), and my B.Sc. in Computer Science and Engineering from Bangladesh University of Engineering & Technology (BUET).
 Prior to my doctoral studies, I worked as a software engineer in several technology companies in Bangladesh.

-I am an Assistant Professor in the <a href="https://ccse.kennesaw.edu/cs/" target="_blank">Computer Science department</a> at <a href="https://www.kennesaw.edu/" target="_blank">Kennesaw State University</a> (KSU).
-In addition, I direct the <a href="https://chatlab.us">Cooperative Human-AI Teaming (CHAT)</a> at Kennesaw State University (KSU).
-Before joining KSU, I was a scientist in the Artificial Intelligence Lab at Philips Research North America, Cambridge, MA.

-I obtained Ph.D. in Information Systems from the University of Maryland, Baltimore County (UMBC), and received a BSc degree in Computer Science and Engineering from Bangladesh University of Engineering & Technology (BUET).
-I worked as a software engineer in several software companies in Bangladesh.

 <hr/>